DS-567/AMD-AOHW25_620/Demonstrator/README.md

 ⚠️ **Note:** This design is specifically designed for the Nexys A7-100T development board (Artix-7 FPGA) only!

+There are two stages for building the demonstrator and must be performed in order.

 ## 1. Python GUI Build

 **Step 1** - Download the repo zip file (if not already done so).